Back to all councils

 Powers & Responsibilities

-Wyre Forest District Council is a Non-Metropolitan District, with powers over:
+Wyre Forest District Council is a Non-Metropolitan District.

 Council buildings and staff